eclipse-openj9/openj9-omr/CONTRIBUTING.md

 * interfere with the readability or understandability of the code or documentation,
-* become difficult or unwieldly to maintain (e.g., through code refactoring or code sharing),
+* become difficult or unwieldy to maintain (e.g., through code refactoring or code sharing),
 * become obsolete (e.g., information within a tagged section is removed entirely),